iennae/blog-1/content/posts/2020/2020-09-09-bicep-sneak-peek.md

 ---

 So far, we have had a quick look at the early preview of the [Bicep][gh bicep] project.
 It was pretty impressive from the usability point of view and has improved developer experiences way better.
 Interested in trying out Bicep?
 You can take a first look with the [Bicep Playground][az bicep playground]!
+Now, let's discuss how the Bicep-generated ARM templates are verified within CI/CD pipelines in the [next post][post next].

+[post next]: /2020/09/30/github-actions-and-arm-template-toolkit-to-test-bicep-codes/

 [gh sample]: https://github.com/devkimchi/LiveStream-VM-Setup-Sample/blob/main/bicep/azuredeploy.bicep
 [gh bicep]: https://github.com/Azure/bicep